pzman3d/pz_gpu-farm/README.en.md

 Switch **中文 | EN** in the top-right (English by default).
 Use **GROUP** to organize PCs and **ADD GPU** to add a node (e.g. `http://192.168.1.10:9400/metrics`).

-## 2. Each GPU PC: exe-link
+## 2. Each GPU PC: exe-link.exe

-Start/stop on the same machine as the farm runs locally.
-Other PCs need exe-link first (default port **9091**).
+The compiled **exe-link.exe** runs on each PC with a double-click—no Python install—and talks directly to PZ GPU FARM.

+1. Copy `exe-link.exe` to the GPU PC (any folder)
+2. Double-click it; minimize or close to hide it in the system tray
+3. Default port **9091** (change it in the window, or click the node light on the dashboard)
+4. After you add that PC in the farm, a green exe-link light means it is connected; start/stop files from the browser after that

+Allow port 9091 in Windows Firewall if the farm cannot reach it.
+If `GPU_FARM_TOKEN` is set, it must match on both sides.
+On the same PC as the farm, start/stop runs locally—exe-link is not required there.

+To build it yourself (Python on a dev machine):

 ```bat
 cd exe-link
 build.bat
 ```

-Copy `exe-link.exe` to the target PC and double-click it.
-Or run `run.bat` with Python.
-The node light on the dashboard turns green when it is online; click it to change the port.
+This writes `exe-link/exe-link.exe`.
+Or use `run.bat` to run the Python source.

 ## 3. Start / stop services